Contents

 - Opening Files — drag and drop, Open Recent, clipboard

-- Exporting — save HTML, PDF, DOCX, and Markdown from the preview
+- Exporting — export panel, HTML, DOCX, EPUB, and PDF workflows

 Next up: Image Variants ▶